fenago/Grokking-Deep-Learning/Lab_9.md

 still

 In theory, these two sentences should be very similar, and comparing their vectors should indicate a high degree of similarity.
-But because “the cat sat” is a shorter vector, you have to choose which part of “the cat sat still” vector to compare to.
-If you align left, the vectors will appear to be identical (ignoring the fact that “the cat sat still” is, in fact, a different sentence).
+But because "the cat sat" is a shorter vector, you have to choose which part of "the cat sat still" vector to compare to.
+If you align left, the vectors will appear to be identical (ignoring the fact that "the cat sat still" is, in fact, a different sentence).
 But if you align right, then the vectors will appear to be extraordinarily different, despite the fact that three-quarters of the words are the same, in the same order.
 Although this naive approach shows some promise, it’s far from ideal in terms of representing the meaning of a